Galser/oracke-rds-ca-read-replica-test/README.md

 ```

-The apply will be succefull :
+The apply will be successful :

 ```
 terraform apply --auto-approve